HanDirac/MyJuliVQC.jl/docs/src/manual/initialize-state.md

 custom_pure_state = StateVector([0.0, 0.1, 0.0, 0.0])

 # Custom mixed state (user-specified flattened matrix)
+# NOTE:
+#   If a vector is used to construct a DensityMatrix,
+#   **the vector must follow column-major (column-first) order**.
+#   That is, the matrix is flattened by stacking all columns in sequence.
 custom_mixed_state = DensityMatrix([0.5, -0.5im, 0.5im, 0.5]) #column-major order)

 # -------------------------------------------------------